 Of course, you can expect a rather crowded beach, as compared to all the other places we’ve seen on the island, but since it’s on the North-West side you can stay and enjoy a Stoney Tangawizi while watching the sunset.

-Get lost on the string streets of Stone Town
+Get lost in the string streets of Stone Town

 And admire the beautiful architecture that stands at the crossing of Swahili, Arab and Indian cultures, the Zanzibar door being the most memorable feature of Stone Town.

-Here you can spend hours getting lost on the narrow streets, drinking delicious smoothies and eating traditional food at the local bars, shopping for souvenirs and just feeling the local vibe.
+Here you can spend hours getting lost in the narrow streets, drinking delicious smoothies and eating traditional food at the local bars, shopping for souvenirs and just feeling the local vibe.

 One place you shouldn’t miss is the local market, where you will be surrounded by all the oriental flavors you never thought about, just prepare yourself to bargain.

 Here is where I’ve seen for the first time the gorgeous violate blue Tanzanite gemstone (please excuse my ignorance).
 There are tens of jewel shops where you can choose from thousands of rings, earrings and a lot of other kinds of jewelry (if this is what you’re in for).

 Take the boat from Stone Town and disembark on Changuu Island